Acartophthalmidae

-The Acartophthalmidae are a family of very small (1.0-2.5 mm), dark flies with pubescent arista, placed in the order Diptera.
+The Acartophthalmidae are a family of very small (1.0-2.5 mm), dark flies with pubescent arista and having ocelli, placed in the order Diptera.
 All are Holarctic in distribution.
 Two fossil species are known, with uncertain placement.

 Genera

+Flies in the family have a pubescent arista on the antenna.
+They have ocelli and a characteristic bristle pattern on the head.
+The wing is sometimes tinged along the costa and there is a humeral break in the costal vein.